zhlhaohao/deepwiki-open/README.md

-# 🧠 DeepWiki
+# DeepWiki-Open

 ![DeepWiki Banner](screenshots/Deepwiki.png)

-**DeepWiki** automatically creates beautiful, interactive wikis for any GitHub repository!
+**DeepWiki** is my own implementation attempt of DeepWiki, automatically creates beautiful, interactive wikis for any GitHub repository!
 Just enter a repo name, and DeepWiki will:

 1. Analyze the code structure
 2. Generate comprehensive documentation